mchurichi/spiffe.io/content/docs/latest/spire/developing/extending.md

 ---
 title: Extend SPIRE
+short: Extending
+kind: spire-developing
 description: Learn how to extend SPIRE with third-party plugins
-kind: documentation
-weight: 150
+weight: 100
-toc: true
 ---

 SPIRE is highly extensible via a plugin framework that allows many core operations to be added and customized.